brunograna/spring-kafka-pub-sub-demo/README.md

 HTTP POST - ${HOST_URL}/kafka/v1/producer
 ```

-* Available endpoint that sends a message to Apache Kafka Topic, you can send a String in the body of the request
+* Available endpoint that sends a message to Apache Kafka Topic
+  * You can send a String in the body of the request

 ---